SAtacker/satacker.github.io/content/posts/git_intro/index.md

 `git fetch --prune` deletes branches which no longer exist in remote

+`git branch` list all the branches in the repository

+`git checkout <branch>` changes HEAD to the given branch name

+`git checkout -b <branch>` If branch does not exist ,it adds the branch

 `git branch -d <branch>` deletes branch locally

 `git push <remote> --delete <branch>` deletes the branch remotely

+## Merge
+Merge Issues can be resolved easily using VScode mergetools

 ### More about git